pgroenbaek/trackshape-utils/README.md

 <!-- ![Before and after running the script](./examples/images/change_nrembrails_to_atracksrails.png) -->

-The edited shapes are available for download at [trainsim.com](https://www.trainsim.com/forums/filelib/search-fileid?fid=90029).
+The edited NR_Emb shapes are available for download at [trainsim.com](https://www.trainsim.com/forums/filelib/search-fileid?fid=90029).

 ### Copying overhead wire from one shape to another ([script](./examples/make_ohw_dblslip7_5d.py))